 Or is there more to health?
 Let us explore.

 ‘Health’ is an elusive word.
 Most people who consider themselves healthy are not.
-And many people who are suffering from some known disease, may be relatively healthy.
-Health is a concept which does not merely relate to the absence of disease, of healthy working of organs, or having good thoughts.
+And many people who are suffering from some known disease may be relatively healthy.
+Health is a concept which does not merely relate to the absence of illness, of healthy working of organs, or having good thoughts.
 Health is a holistic concept.
 It relates to a person as a whole.
 Not just the person you see, but also the person you ‘feel’.
-Health is a tri-une of three parts:
+Health is triune of three parts:

 – Emotional Health